 Listen to a replay of When Parents Mess Up with Tosha Schore and Hand in Hand founder Patty Wipfler.

-To get regular support for your parenting, join Hand in Hand Parenting's Parent Club.
+To get regular support for your parenting, join Hand in Hand Parenting's Parent Club Community.
 With access to instructors, monthly discussions and live forums you'll find answers and guidance for all your parenting challenges.

 Tosha is the co-author of Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges.
 Read a chapter of the book here.